Zzhiwei/sunnyside/README.md

+# Solution is done with the sole purpose of practising CSS so html layout elements are not used!

 # Frontend Mentor - Sunnyside agency landing page solution

 This is a solution to the [Sunnyside agency landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/sunnyside-agency-landing-page-7yVs3B6ef).